Norwegian University of Science and Technology: Research

 NTNU's history of research in engineering goes back to the early 20th century, when Norway's first electric railway, known as Thamshavn Line, was developed and constructed in Trondheim as an AC-powered tramway, with Trondheim-based technologies.
 The tramway was launched in 1908 and remained in operation until 1974.

 Now, research is part of the ongoing activities at NTNU faculties as well as the University Museum.
 The university has 4377 scientific staff who conduct research in more than 120 laboratories, and are at any time running more than 2,000 research projects.
 Students and staff can take advantage of roughly 300 research agreements or exchange programs with 58 institutions worldwide.

 NTNU has identified four Strategic Research Areas for 2014–2023: NTNU Energy, NTNU Health, NTNU Oceans and NTNU Sustainability, which were chosen on the basis of social relevance, professional quality and the potential for interdisciplinary cooperation.

 Research centres

 The university hosts six National Centres of Excellence (SFF), 12 Centres for Research-based Innovation (SFI), and three Centres for Environment-friendly Energy Research (FME), which are mainly funded by The Research Council of Norway.
 NTNU is also a partner in several centres with SINTEF.

 The Trøndelag Health Study, with the HUNT Research Centre and HUNT Biobank located in Levanger, is organized under the Faculty of Medicine and Health Sciences.

+Research vessel

+The NTNU operates a research vessel, 'Gunnerus' named after Johan Ernst Gunnerus.
+It has been in operation since 2006 and can serve as a platform for ROVs.
+The vessel is 31.25m length and was retrofitted/upgraded in 2017/2018.